superjakeyLKR/Egg-Incremental/layers.md

 # Layer 0: Eggs
 Basic Layer
+# Not actually a layer: Achievements
+Used to get meaningless milestones.
+Also used to get more eggs
 # Layer 1: Money
 Used to buy some other layers and other things
 # Layer 2: Time Boosters